saiinfo/Account-Linking-Phone-Number-to-Google-in-Firebase-Authentication/README.md

 Account Linking: Phone Number to Google in Firebase Authentication

 ## Project Description
-To link a phone number to a Google account in Firebase Authentication, you can allow users who have signed in with their Google accounts to associate a phone number with their existing Google authentication.
-This enables them to use the linked phone number for additional authentication purposes, such as passwordless sign-ins or two-factor authentication.
+This project demonstrates how to implement phone number authentication and link it to a Google account with email using Firebase Authentication in a React application.
+The implementation allows users to sign in with their Google account, and if they haven't linked their phone number, they can do so during the sign-in process.

  ### Prerequisites
 Before getting started, make sure you have the following set up: